Diphtheria - symptoms, treatment and prevention

 Without antibiotic therapy, usually less than 2 weeks but occasionally as long as 6 months.
 A person is no longer infectious after treatment with appropriate antibiotics.

 Specific treatment with antibiotics and an antidote to the toxin is available.

 - People with diphtheria need to be kept in isolation until they are certified to be free of the disease by SA Health's Communicable Disease Control Branch (CDCB).

 - Contacts of people with diphtheria need to be investigated for the disease, receive antibiotics and receive vaccination if required.
 A contact is any person who has been close enough to an infected person to be at risk of having acquired the infection from that person.

-- Family or household contacts should be excluded from school, preschool or childcare until cleared to return by the CDCB.
+- family or household contact with diphtheria should be excluded from childcare, preschool, school and work until cleared to return by the CDCB.

 - Contacts whose work involves food handling or caring for unimmunised children are excluded from work until they certified to be free of the disease by the CDCB.